AzmatIshaq/Beginning-A-Build/README.md

 ## Part 3

+I also want to be physically involved in the building stage of conceptualized projects.

-I want to apply design concepts and utilize any useful tool at my disposal.
-Currently, that means using computers and materials such as fabrics, plastics, metal, wood.
-However, I would like to use more tools and materials as I progress in my competence as a builder.
+I want to apply design concepts physically by utilizing any useful tool at my disposal.
+Currently, I work mainly by creating software in text editors and illustrating art in computer programs.
+However, I would like to use more physical tools and materials such as — fabrics, plastics, metal, wood, etc — as I progress in my competence as a builder.

-Therefore, in addition to the conceptual design, I want to be physically involved in building the projects.

-Nevertheless, currently I work by creating software in text editors and illustrations in art programs.

-When a project is complete, I may communicate the work in a class, on a forum, in an art gallery, in a business plan, to a friend, etc.
+When a project is complete, I may communicate the work in a class, on a website or forum, in an art gallery, in a business plan, to a friend, etc.

 For collaboration visit https://github.com/AzmatIshaq/.